Just Ask’s carer initiative may help change the landscape of home care

-Managing Director, Steve Hulbert, explains what Just Ask’s new initiative is and why he introduced it.
-“I passionately believe that support workers should be respected, valued, and rewarded for their immense contribution to front-line care support. believe that the introduction of this type of scheme throughout Yorkshire and ultimately across the UK could massively improve the morale of the thousands of domiciliary care support workers and help reverse what has been a downward negative trend for many years.
+Managing Director, Steve Hulbert, explains the Just Ask’s initiative and why he introduced it.
+“I passionately believe that carers should be respected, valued, and rewarded for their immense contribution to front-line care support.
+I also believe that the introduction of this type of scheme throughout Yorkshire and ultimately across the UK could massively improve the morale of the thousands of domiciliary care workers and help reverse what has been a downward negative trend for many years.
 My staff were very excited about changing to a salary because it gives them financial stability and helps with budgeting their finances.
 Combine this with the unquestionably positive effect that our free companionship visits have had on our service users and it makes a strong case for this simple scheme being the future norm for domiciliary care”.
-Steve is keen to add, "We have always valued our staff and support them in every way we can because without their commitment, enthusiasm, and dedication to their role, our business would simply be ‘very ordinary’.
+Steve is also keen to add, "We have always valued our staff and support them in every way we can because without their commitment, enthusiasm, and dedication to their role, our business would simply be ‘very ordinary’.
 I am very proud of my staff and I am frequently told by our service users and their family members that they really do see the benefits that our motivated care team deliver compared to other companies that they have used”.
 Steve continues; “Our new initiative is basically in two parts.
 The first element addresses the issue of how carers are paid, and the second element will help reduce social isolation for the service users that we support”.

 This is how it works: